mostro20/runcorn_wrapper/README.md

 This contains three template HTML files:
-`content-page.html`, which is a responsive three column layout, `content-page-left.html`, which contains a left column only, `content-page-right.html`, which contains a right column only.
+`content-page.html`, which is a responsive three column layout, `content-page-left.html`, which contains a left column only, `content-page-right.html`, which contains a right column only, `component-guide.html`, which contains a individual reusable components.

 All three will reference the assets as a theme, but you can overrides this with what you develop from the Bootstrap SCSS folder.

+## archivesspace replication

+There are also handful of files developed to replicate the ArchivesSpace traditional pages, so include similar form elements and the like.

+`intro-form.html` - contains the equivalent of the AS Front page